 Get amazing results.

-Sociology and anthropology graduates become open people.
+Sociology and anthropology students and graduates become open people.
 They’re open to uncommon approaches to common human endeavors, like making dinner, raising children and governing a nation.
 They learn to set aside assumptions to see the true impacts of personal choices and structural forces.

 These skills will help you succeed professionally.
 Sociology and anthropology alumni regularly work in: